hgb-bin-proteomics/SCOmics-Proof-of-Concept/README.md

 # SCOmics-Proof-of-Concept

-A proof-of-concept implementation for automated analysis of (single cell) proteomics and transcriptomics data based on the publication by [Fulcher et al.](https://www.nature.com/articles/s41467-024-54099-z).
+A proof-of-concept implementation for automated analysis of (single cell) multi-omic proteomics and transcriptomics data based on the publication by [Fulcher et al.](https://www.nature.com/articles/s41467-024-54099-z).

 Implemented in [Shiny](https://shiny.posit.co/) using [R 4.4.2](https://www.r-project.org/).